Smog: Other areas

 Other areas of the United Kingdom were affected by smog, especially heavily industrialised areas.

 The cities of Glasgow and Edinburgh, in Scotland, suffered smoke-laden fogs in 1909.
 Des Voeux, commonly credited with creating the "smog" moniker, presented a paper in 1911 to the Manchester Conference of the Smoke Abatement League of Great Britain about the fogs and resulting deaths.

 One Birmingham resident described near black-out conditions in the 1900s before the Clean Air Act, with visibility so poor that cyclists had to dismount and walk to stay on the road.

 On 29 April 2015, the UK Supreme Court ruled that the government must take immediate action to cut air pollution, following a case brought by environmental lawyers at ClientEarth.

 Latin America

 Mexico

 Situated in a valley, and relying heavily on automobiles, Mexico City often suffers from poor air quality.

-Due to its location in a highland "bowl", cold air sinks down onto the urban area of Mexico City, trapping industrial and vehicle pollution underneath, and turning it into the most infamously smog-plagued city of Latin America.
-Within one generation, the city has changed from being known for some of the cleanest air of the world into one with some of the worst pollution, with pollutants like nitrogen dioxide being double or even triple international standards.
+Due to its location in a highland "bowl", cold air sinks down onto the urban area of Mexico City, trapping industrial and vehicle pollution underneath, and turning it into the most smog-plagued city of Latin America.
+From the 1950s, Mexico's air quality experienced a rapid decline, with pollutants like nitrogen dioxide being double or triple the international standards.